ChnMig/go-template/README.md

 ## Not necessarily for everyone.

-The goal of go-templates is to improve productivity, not simplicity.😉
+The goal of go-template is to improve productivity, not simplicity.😉

 So there's going to be some third-party modules that are good enough😊, and of course, my have to make sure that they're good enough😋.